At-Num/At-Num.github.io/content/about.md

 What is AtNum?
 =
-AtNum is a company that helps the enterprise make secure cloud applications.
+AtNum Ltd is a company that helps the enterprise make secure cloud applications.
 Our core service is educational video conferencing, however, AtNum takes a genuinely polyglot approach to creating and maintaining great applications.

 Take a moment to read our mission [statement](/mission).